 In order to minimize losses when vehicles are returned to us, we have developed remarketing strategies to maximize proceeds and minimize disposition costs on used vehicles.
-We use various channels to sell vehicles returned at lease-end or repossessed prior to lease-end, including a dealer direct program ("Dealer Direct") and physical auctions.
+We use various channels to sell vehicles returned at leaseend or repossessed prior to lease-end, including dealer direct and auction sale platforms ("Dealer Direct") and physical auctions.